Collegians

 Collegians are an Australian rugby league football team based in Wollongong.
 The club are a part of Country Rugby League and compete in the Illawarra Rugby League premiership.

-Originally known as CBC Old Boys, the Club was founded in 1933.
+Originally known as CBC Old Boys, the club was founded in 1933.
 The Brothers Club was then admitted to the Illawarra 1st Grade competition in 1938.

-As of 2013 Collegians will call the new Lysaghts Oval, Figtree home.
+In 2013 Collegians moved to the newly redeveloped former derelict site Lysaghts Oval, Figtree, complete with a 1,250 seat grandstand and new amenities.
 Collegians wear red and black jerseys and have won 9 minor premierships and 12 premierships.
-The Collegians Leagues club is a thriving club in North Wollongong.
+The Collegians Leagues club is a thriving club in North Wollongong, with the club also operating leagues clubs in Balgownie, Figtree and in the old Illawarra Leagues Club in the Wollongong CBD.